A Timber Carriage House For A Modern Derbyshire Home

 Stacey has no regrets - there is nothing he would do differently, if he was to go through the process all over again.

-He says that: “The guys who installed the carriage house were exceptional, superb really.
+He says: “The guys who installed the carriage house were exceptional, superb really.
 They were very knowledgeable - they explained to me everything they were going to do and the problems they could encounter.
 They completed the work ahead of schedule and were very courteous.
 Overall, they were very, very good.”

 Thoughts from the design team